Skip to content

 Chat boxes and Layout

-Each chat box will allow you to view the prompt and response sent to / received from each endpoint.
+Each chat box will allow you to view the prompt and response sent to or received from each endpoint.

-2. Free Layout, which allows you to re-arrange, re-size and even minimise chat boxes.
+2. Free Layout, which allows you to re-arrange, re-size and minimise the chat boxes.

 Sending Prompts